 Preparing in Advance

-In meetings and interacting with senior leaders, take notes and make mental about their priorities and guidance throughout the meeting.
-These notes will help craft quotes quickly for articles and will have a true sense of authenticity.
-If they mention a particular professional reading book, seek out that knowledge to help incorporate that verbiage into communications products.
-For example, one senior military leader was very fond of the children’s book written by retired Airborne Ranger Lt.
-Col. Dave Grossman called Sheepdogs: Meet Our Nation’s Warriors.
+In interacting with senior leaders, take notes about their priorities and phrasing throughout the meeting.
+These notes will help craft quotes that capture a true sense of authenticity.
+If they mention a particular professional training or book, seek out that knowledge and incorporate key verbiage into your communication products.

-Understanding Leadership Styles
+Tailoring to Leadership Styles